St. Luke's Lutheran Health Ministries, Inc.

 As St. Luke’s Lutheran Health Ministries begins its 30th year of funding healthcare ministries that benefit the San Antonio regional community, we continue to be impressed by the excellent, innovative work our grantees are doing to improve and expand access to healthcare in so many ways.
 We are also overwhelmed by the burgeoning need, which exceeds our ability to provide funding each cycle.
 And we are concerned about communities that are marked by poverty, inequity, and limited healthcare access and resources.

-Beginning in Spring 2024, we will give priority consideration to non-profits that are actively providing services to people in areas that have been deemed most in need, at-risk, and least served according to the 2022 Bexar County Community Health Needs Assessment Report and the City of San Antonio’s Online Equity Maps.
+Beginning in 2024, we will give priority consideration to non-profits that are actively providing services to people in areas that have been deemed most in need, at-risk, and least served according to the 2022 Bexar County Community Health Needs Assessment Report and the City of San Antonio’s Online Equity Maps.

 Philanthropic Focus